Lokі’s Family (Fenrir, Sigyn, Jormungandr, Hel, Sleipnir) Wooden Statue

 - Sleipnir: Odin’s shapeshifting eight-legged horse that’s also Loki’s son.

-Loкі is a malevolent god, an insidious rogue of the Aesir, a lover of disguise.
+Loкі is a malevolent god, an insidious rogue of the Aesir, and a lover of disguise.
 He started with jokes and pranks, but over time he became the true embodiment of evil and hastened Ragnarok, the death of the gods and the whole world.
 Loкі simply could not resist cheating and putting the gods in a difficult position.
 However, his ingenuity often rescued them from mortal danger.

 - Material: ecological ash tree